Consulta OnLine (periodico online)

 The

-are reconstructed the origins of the case, is carried out a survey of the
+origins of the case, is carried out a survey of the institution of the

 Subsequently, are traced some precedents of the Court of Cassation on the